Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu, M. Herty and A. Kurganov, [Novel Local Characteristic Decomposition Based Path-Conservative Central-Upwind Schemes](./files/CHK.pdf), submitted to Journal of Computational Physics.

-   * S. Mohammadian, Z. Zheng, S. Chu and A. Kurganov, [Path-Conservative Central-Upwind Schemes for the Non-Conservative NET-RAT Traffic Flow Model](./files/Mohammadian-Zheng-Chu-Kurganov.pdf), submitted to Computers and Fluids.

    * S. Chu, A. Kurganov and R. Xin, [New More Efficient A-WENO Schemes](./files/Chu_Kurganov_Xin_New.pdf), submitted to Journal of Scientific Computing.

    * S. Chu and A. Kurganov